MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/achievements-2017/simplified-achievements.md

 ## Updating completion progress for an Achievement

-To update a user’s progress toward unlocking an achievement, set the *percentComplete* argument of **XblAchievementsUpdateAchievementAsync** or **update_achievement**, shown below, to the appropriate whole number between 1-100.
+To update a user’s progress toward unlocking an achievement, set the *percentComplete* argument of **XblAchievementsUpdateAchievementAsync**, shown below, to the appropriate whole number between 1-100.

 An achievement’s progress can only increase.
 If *percentComplete* is set to a number less than the achievement’s last *percentComplete* value, the update will be ignored.
 For example, if the achievement’s *percentComplete* had previously been set to 75, sending an update with a value of 25 will be ignored and the achievement will still be displayed as 75% complete.